containerd/containerd/README.md

 For sync communication catch us in the `#containerd` and `#containerd-dev` Slack channels on Cloud Native Computing Foundation's (CNCF) Slack - `cloud-native.slack.com`.
 Everyone is welcome to join and chat.
 [Get Invite to CNCF Slack.](https://slack.cncf.io)

+Join our next community meeting hosted on Zoom.
+The schedule is posted on the [CNCF Calendar](https://www.cncf.io/calendar/) (search 'containerd' to filter).

 ### Security audit

 Security audits for the containerd project are hosted on our website.
 Please see the [security page at containerd.io](https://containerd.io/security/) for more information.